 Case definitions according to the World Health Organization (WHO):

-1) Suspected case: Any person with sudden-onset fever and ≥1 of the following:
+1) Suspected case: Any person with an acute onset of fever and ≥1 of the following:

 a) Altered mental status (including confusion, disorientation, coma, inability to talk).